APAP|NYC 2020 Professional Engagement Opportunities

-Room request applications are now open.
+Deadline for room request applications was Friday, September 13.
 Email firstname.lastname@example.org if you have questions.

 APAP's Emerging Leadership Institute (ELI) is an intensive two and a half-day seminar that develops critical leadership skills for emerging arts professionals in the first 3-7 years of their career.
 A new cohort of approximately 25 individuals will be selected to participate in ELI this year and attend APAP|NYC 2020.
 ELI is a collaborative process where learning from each other is highly valued and also a rare opportunity for each participant to reflect on and develop their ideas about leadership and their own career.

 Deadline to apply was Monday, June 14 at 5 p.m.
 (EDT).

 Young Performers Career Advancement (YPCA) is a program designed to support classical musicians in the formative stages of their careers by offering opportunities to meet and work with established presenters, managers, agents and artists.
 YPCA participants will attend specialized seminar activities at APAP|NYC 2019 that provide a practical overview of the presenting and touring industry and receive expert instruction in the development of audience engagement skills.
 Artists will also perform at the only APAP coordinated showcase held at the prestigious NYC venue, Carnegie Hall.

 The deadline to apply was Friday, July 26, 5 p.m.
 (EDT).